-The change from the previous financial year in the number of deaths and serious injuries on the local road network, expressed as a number.
-DIA and LTP measures Per Per Per Road maintenance standards (ride quality) as measured by smooth travel exposure (STE) for all urban and rural roads.
+DIA and LTP measures The change from the previous financial year in the number of deaths and serious injuries on the local road network, expressed as a number.
+Road maintenance standards (ride quality) as measured by smooth travel exposure (STE) for all urban and rural roads.
 Percentage of footpaths in acceptable condition (as defined by AT's AMP).
-Percentage of the sealed road network that is resurfaced 1 .
+Percentage of the sealed road network that is resurfaced .
 Percentage of customer service requests relating to roads and footpaths which receive a response within specified time frames.
-Additional LTP measures PT punctuality (weighted average across all modes) 2 Percentage of key signalised intersections in urban centres where pedestrian delays are reduced during the interpeak period.
-Percentage of road assets in acceptable condition (as defined by AT's AMP) Percentage of public transport passengers satisfied with their public transport service
+Additional LTP measures PT punctuality (weighted average across all modes) PT farebox recovery Number of cycle and micromobility movements past all count sites (millions) Percentage of key signalised intersections in urban centres where pedestrian delays are reduced during the interpeak period.
+Percentage of road assets in acceptable condition (as defined by AT's AMP) Percentage of public transport passengers satisfied with their public transport service Percentage reduction of greenhouse gas emissions from AT's corporate activities and assets (baseline 2018/19)

-1 Also proposed to be retained as an SOI measure
+&lt;sup>1 Also proposed to be retained as an SOI measure